 Lung cancer

 Lung cancer is the most commonly diagnosed cancer among Aboriginal and Torres Strait Islander people, and the leading cause of cancer-related mortality [42101].
-However, evidence shows that rates of smoking among Aboriginal and Torres Strait Islander people have decreased substantially in recent years, particularly among young people [39231].
+However, evidence shows that rates of smoking among Aboriginal and Torres Strait Islander people have decreased substantially in recent years, particularly among young people [35376].

-Targeted health initiatives, such as the Australian Government’s Tackling Indigenous Smoking program, aim to reduce smoking rates and lung cancer among Aboriginal and Torres Strait Islander people.
+Other health initiatives, such as the Australian Government’s Tackling Indigenous Smoking program and the National tobacco strategy 2023-2030 [47048], aim to reduce smoking rates among Aboriginal and Torres Strait Islander people.

 References